mail-adila/SDET_Java_Questions/README.md

    2.3.
 Return the characters according to the sorted frequency count
 4. Reverse the input string
 5. Find the factorial of n without recursion
-6. Check if input string is palindrome
+6. Check if the input string is palindrome
+7. Program to find the largest and smallest in the array